llnl/smith/src/docs/sphinx/dev_guide/profiling.rst

 3. Under variables, add ``SERAC_CI_WORKFLOW_TYPE`` and ``comparison`` for the key and value, respectively

 It's possible to perform this comparison locally.
 Since baseline benchmarks are generated across different machines and compilers, a single build won't compare against all baselines.
-The benchmarks can be compared using ruby-gcc, ruby-clang, and lassen-clang builds.
+The benchmarks can be compared using dane-gcc and dane-clang builds.

 1. Run benchmarks (see :ref:`Benchmarking Smith <benchmarking-label>` above)
 2. ``../scripts/llnl/compare_benchmarks.py --current-cali-dir /path/to/caliper/files``